Sculptures and components - manufactured to order

 Directly from your CAD file

-With our 3D-print service, it's easy to have models made with this technology.
-Send us your 3D-drawing - we print directly from several formats.
+With our 3D print service, it's easy to have models made with this technology.
+Order your 3D print and send us your 3D drawing - we print directly from several formats.
 We're able to process most 3D-CAD (Computer-Aided-Design) files, including STEP, STL and OBJ files.